shah-rohan/icechip/README.md

 Sample data to test these scripts can be found at the Gene Expression Omnibus (GEO) under accession number GSE103543 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE103543).
 The calibration table provided in the "Example Files" folder is designed to work with these sample data.

+## Scripts
+The following scripts are used to analyze the ICeChIP-seq datasets.
+They are provided in the "Scripts" folder.

+### icechip
 The icechip script should be run on the sequencing reads from each sample (i.e. on every input and on every IP).
 This script will:

 1. Use Bowtie2 to align the fastq files to the concatenated genome using the Bowtie2 index
-	1. Filter the alignments for both alignment quality and for insert length (default: filter for mononucleosome-sized inserts), and
+2. Filter the alignments for both alignment quality and for insert length (default: filter for mononucleosome-sized inserts), and
-	1. Generate genome coverage maps and calibration files counting read pairs mapping to each chromosome and histone modification (per calibration table)
+3. Generate genome coverage maps and calibration files counting read pairs mapping to each chromosome and histone modification (per calibration table)

+Syntax:

+`./icechip -p <number of cores> -x <Bowtie2 index base name> -1 <FastQ file for read 1> -2 <FastQ file for read 2> -g <chromosome length file> -c <calibration table> -o <output file base name>`

+The expected output of the icechip script is a genome coverage bedgraph file, a genome coverage bigwig file for genome browser visualization, a calibration file (extension .cal), and a log file that gives statistics on the number of reads processed at each step (extension .log).

+### computeHMDandError
+The computeHMDandError script should be run on each IP and its associated input dataset.
+If multiple IPs share a single input, then that same input dataset is used for each of those IP datasets.
+This script will:

+1. Compute the HMD genome-wide,
+2. Compute the magnitude of the 95% confidence interval genome-wide using Poisson statistics, and
+3. Compute the upper and lower bounds of the 95% confidence interval genome-wide.

+All of the outputs of the icechip script for the IP and input should be in the same folder.
+The name of the modification should be the same target name listed in the calibration table.

+Syntax:

+`./computeHMDandError -m <name of modification> -1 <IP genome coverage bedgraph> -2 <Input genome coverage bedgraph> -g <chromosome length file>'`

+The expected output of the computeHMDandError script is an HMD bedgraph file, a 95% confidence interval magnitude bedgraph file, upper and lower bounds of confience interval bedgraph file, and bigwig files of these bedgraph files for genome browser visualization.